johdah/PodR_Node/README.md

 	http://localhost:3000

+## Workers

+fetchUpdates

+	Used to schedule podcast updates

 ## Troubleshooting
 Most of the issues that you may encounter can be solved by one of the following tips.